 TurboTax Tip: The Retirement Savings Contributions Credit, also known as the Savers Credit, can help offset part of your contributions to your IRAs, 401(k) plans, and similar workplace retirement programs if you meet certain income requirements.

 Working for someone else

 Another category of deductions often forgotten is unreimbursed employee business expenses.
-If your employer allows you to telecommute from home, for example, you may deduct part of the household expenses related to a space used exclusively as a home office, Weltman said.
+While no longer deductible for federal taxes, some states still allow this as a state itemized deduction.
+Weltman said, if your employer allows you to telecommute from home, for example, you may deduct part of the household expenses related to a space used exclusively as a home office, and added: